ADHD & Executive Function

 Serving Parents, Professionals and Students

-For over a decade, Cindy Goldrich, Ed.M., ADHD-CCSP, has provided expert Coaching, Education, and Resources for Parents, Students, and Professionals.
+Since 2008, Cindy Goldrich, Ed.M., ADHD-CCSP, a recognized expert in her field, has provided Coaching, Education, and Resources for Parents, Teachers, and Students.

 - Executive Function Challenges